The 5 Best Sunscreens for Oily & Acne-Prone Skin (Tested 2025)

 1. The Holy Grail: EltaMD UV Clear Broad-Spectrum SPF 46

-• Best For:Everyone, but especially those looking to reduce redness.
+• Best For:Absolutely everyone, but especially those looking to reduce the redness associated with acne.

 • Find it on Amazon